-Château Frontenac is one of the most photographed hotels in the world.
+Le Château Frontenac is one of the most photographed hotels in the world.
 It sits high in fortified Old Quebec and dominates the Quebec City skyline.
 Named after the Count of Frontenac, Louis de Baude, who was a former governor of the New France colony, the National Historic Site has Saint Lawrence River views from many of its 611 rooms, spread over 18 floors.
-The hotel guarantees guests will “feel an elegant touch of historic Europe” in each room.
+Dine at the Champlain restaurant onsite, renowned for its extensive list of world wines.

-Another Fairmont hotel, Hotel Macdonald is by no means any less luxurious.
-The château-style property is an Edmonton landmark and overlooks North America’s largest urban parkway: the North Saskatchewan River Valley.
-People have been visiting Hotel Macdonald for weddings, business trips, and romantic getaways since 1915.
-It also isn’t a visit to the hotel without saying hello to Smudge, a yellow labrador and Hotel Macdonald’s Canine Ambassador.
+Another Fairmont castle hotel in Canada, Hotel Macdonald is by no means less luxurious.
+This château-style property is an Edmonton landmark and overlooks North America’s largest urban parkway, the North Saskatchewan River Valley.
+People have been flocking to Hotel Macdonald for weddings, business trips, and romantic getaways since 1915.
+It isn’t a complete visit to the hotel without saying hello to Smudge, Hotel Macdonald’s friendly canine ambassador.